 3:10 Closing Up Shop (20 minutes)

-The participants individually complete a post-test that covers the key content of the orientation program, then discuss the answers.
+The participants individually complete a post-test that covers the key content of the orientation program.
+After that, they discuss the answers.
 (10 minutes)

-[Note: This test will involve the same key content as the initial pre-test, however, the questions will be phrased differently or take a slightly different tact on each key concept.
-The process can be similar to that used for the pre-test- a thumbs up or down response, which will give the trainers an immediate visual assessment of the learning that has occurred.]
+[Note: This test will involve the same key content as the initial pre-test.
+However, the questions will be phrased differently or take a slightly different tact on each key concept.
+The process can be similar to that used for the pre-test- a thumbs up or down response.
+This will give the trainers an immediate visual assessment of the learning that has occurred.]

 [Goal: Assess the degree to which the key content has been learned by the participants.]